 Most of the wormers for dogs in liquid form that we have reviewed here, are made from natural ingredients, with no added chemicals, so the chances of an allergic reaction are slight.
 One thing to point out is that many natural wormers contain garlic.

 You may be wondering why; when many of the lists of “what not to feed dogs” include this smelly ingredient In fact, in tiny doses garlic can be extremely beneficial to your pooch’s intestinal health as it is a well-known anti-parasitic.

 Did you know; Shiba Inus and Akitas should never be given garlic as Japanese breeds seem more susceptible to problems, so check the wormer’s ingredients!

-Q: When should I lgive liquid worming treatments to my dog?
+Q: When should I give liquid worming treatments to my dog?

 A: Worming your dog isn’t a one-time thing, to prevent problems a healthy adult dog needs to be wormed at least 3 times a year, more if it is a hunting or retrieving dog.
 Puppies need de-worming even more.
 That’s why buying wormers online is convenient as you can buy in bulk or have them automatically sent every 3 months.

 A: Pups should be de-wormed for the first time at 2-weeks old then fortnightly until 12 weeks to make sure you catch the worms at all stages of their life cycle (most worm treatments don’t kill the eggs) Then they should be wormed monthly until they reach 6 months of age and liquid de-wormers are often the best way to do this

 Q: How much wormer should I give my dog?